-Even though it’s just a rough mental calculation, without getting some strategy in place, it might be really difficult to get a decent result with your content marketing effort.
+Even though it’s just a rough sketch, you can start with that.
+Without getting some strategy in place, it might be really difficult to get a decent result with your content marketing effort.

-Now, by strategy I mean the process by which you’ll market the content.
+Now, by strategy I mean the process by which you’ll create, manage and market the content.

 To get started, your content marketing strategy should include things like the goal you want to achieve for your business, your audience, the kind of content you’ll create and how you’ll promote it etc.

 Here’s a complete guide on how to create a content strategy here.

 And you should be willing to formulate a content plan as per how you’ll write, share the content and the time these will be done.

 Unfortunately, most brands don’t follow through this process… Because it’s not only long and tiring, it’s time tasking.

 But to fix your content marketing failure, you need to take a step to create a flexible content marketing strategy that will drive the outcomes you want.

 Again one other major reason why content marketing fails is because there’s the issue of inadequate marketing and promotion of the content.